 2. Show Selection

 2.1.
 Artists' entries will be reviewed and selected at the discretion of various qualified personnel, including galleries and curators around the state of Michigan.
-The Organizer is not involved in the selection of the show.

 2.2.
 The Organizer does not guarantee acceptance of all applicants.

 2.3.
 Vile, offensive, sexual or hateful work will not be accepted.

 2.4.
 Artists will be notified of their acceptance by August 12.

 3.1.
 The finalists take part in the Art Explosion public exhibition in Grayling on the dates indicated on the website home page.

 3.2.
 Each accepted artist must exhibit the work selected.